Daniel Barenboim / West-Eastern Divan Orchestra

 The audience offered a lasting, standing ovation.
 So, Barenboim had the orchestra play two encores!
 The exhaustion from the preceding symphony called for a rest, some silence even.
 Consequently, the first of these was the “Valse triste“, op.44/1, which Jean Sibelius (1865 – 1957) composed 1903, for his brother-in-law.
 The music starts in the faintest of pianissimi, just pizzicato, then sotto voce, gradually building up to an even enthralling waltz, with flourishing melodies, then inevitably (given the title) falling back into sadness and melancholy—and fading away into elegy and silence again.

-Encore 3 — Pyotr Ilyich Tchaikovsky: Polonaise from Act III of the opera “Eugene Onegin”, op.24
+Encore 3 — Tchaikovsky: Polonaise from Act III of the Opera “Eugene Onegin”, op.24

 That last encore turned out to be a true “last dance” (a Polish dance, actually!).
 It’s a piece full of joy and momentum in the boisterous outer parts (which made some violinists almost jump off their chairs!).
 The middle part is more lyrical, with flowery tunes in the flutes and oboes, surrounding a short section where the cellos can show off their singing tone.
 A really entertaining little showpiece that rounded off the evening.